 The two main taxes you might have to pay: Duties and Value Added Tax (VAT).

 However, it will depend on the destination country whether or not these taxes apply to your shipment.
 Some countries only have duty taxes or VAT.
-In some cases you may not have to pay either!
+In some cases, you may not have to pay either!

 Q: What are duties?

-Tariffs are a tax retailers must pay when selling products internationally.
+Duties or tariffs are a tax retailers must pay when selling products internationally.
 Like VAT, each country uses a unique percentage to calculate duties.
 However, instead of using a single, set percentage, duties are calculated based on the value and quantity of the items being imported plus the cost of shipping and any insurance.

 Q: Who pays these fees?